QuantumWarp/simple-file-tagger/README.md

 - Using a scoped css library would have made styling easier
 - Refactor out more logic into helpers
 - Use centralised store and actions to improve ease of following logic

+### Bugs

+- Occasionally the filename will fail to update, resulting in a mismatch between app filename and reality.
+Should improve update process.